Q: What are the minimum requirements for getting a graduate admission?

-Yes.
-Reapplying doesn’t take very long since the new application will pre-populate with information you previously provided.
+Yes, you will need to reapply.
 There is no application fee to reapply if you’ve already paid an application fee once.
 The hyperlink to the admission application is below.
-Select “Graduate” or “International” and then the semester in which you would like to start.
+Select “Sign In" and then follow the prompts.

 Note: The application system doesn’t know if you paid a fee previously.
 If you are applying for a different term or a readmission, when you go to apply and have completed the application, the payment page pops up even if you paid previously; answer the question of whether you are an international or a domestic student on the payment page, submit without entering any payment information, and then close the browser.
 This will allow you to submit the application; the Admission Team will research and apply the previous payment.